 Done right, safety meetings are an opportunity to proactively address potential hazards and issues within your organization.
 And, they’re a highly effective way to foster a culture of safety.
 Meeting with employees regularly keeps the lines of communication open in both directions.

 Most companies are already using safety meetings or toolbox talks as part of their ongoing training efforts.
 But, as we head into the new year, now is the perfect time to take things a step further by thinking about how you can make your safety meetings more engaging and effective.
 Here are tips to help supervisors conduct more effective safety meetings and Supervisors will understand the factors involved in conducting an effective safety meeting.

 Several factors must be considered when planning a safety meeting:

 To meet the needs of your audience, you need to know who will attend the meeting.
 Consider the following:

 - Experience levels

-By recognizing these differences, you can determine the best presentation approach for the meeting.
+By recognizing these differences, you can determine the Google Slides theme templates presentation and approach for the meeting.

 Length and Frequency of the Meeting